Phamility/RatFiesta/README.md

 Just a small-medium mod to add some spice made by Phamility

 Features:

-- 51 New Accessories
+- 55 New Accessories
 - 7 New Weapons
-- 10 New Summons
+- 13 New Summons
 - 1 New Boss
 - 1 New Armor Set
 - 5 Mysterious Idols
+- 3 Keystones
 - 7 Vanilla Reworks
-- 15 Vanity Items
+- 15 Vanity Clothing

 Personally, I think this mod is directed towards those new to mods, as it doesn't add too much content, nor too little.
 Also I REALLY eyeballed all the stats I added to the game, so something may be broken .-.